BagelDogM/latex-ui/doc.md

     }
   },
   "document": {
-    "premable-source": <source of preamble document which contains any extra text and the string formatting locations of buckets>
+    "premable-source": <source of preamble document which contains any extra text and the string formatting locations of buckets>, "write-location": <file compilation layer should write to>
+    "compilation-command": <command to compile the file, if necessary (e.g. for LaTeX), "document-source": <source where final document is found, if different from write-location>
   }
 }
 ```